 Parking attendants

 When you go to full-service gas stations, where attendants pump the gas for you, it’s normal to give them a few pesos for their trouble.
-They might even go as far as checking your oil levels or tire pressure, and clean your windshield – around 10 pesos for service like this is a good level.
+They might even go as far as checking your oil levels or tire pressure and cleaning your windshield – around 10 pesos for a service like this is a good amount.

 Grocery store baggers